Liverpool to Edinburgh Mtb Adventure – 17th-22nd May 2020

 – When and Where does event start and finish?

 Registration and luggage handover will take place in the centre of Liverpool on the morning of Sunday 17th May.
 The ride itself follows and begins with a mass start.
 The event finishes in central Edinburgh on Friday 22nd May.

 – How will I get to and from Liverpool/Edinburgh?

 There are many ways to do this.. and a lot depends on where you live.
 Probably the easiest way is getting dropped off at the start and collected from the finish but even this requires some careful planning!
 Another way could be, before the event, driving and leaving a vehicle(s) close to the finish, which would mean an easy and hassle-free way of getting home.
 Both the start and finish locations have excellent main line train links nearby.

 A checklist will be sent out around one month before the event.
 Entrants will be allowed a tent (a pop-up one is a good choice as it’s quick to put up and take down), a foldable camping chair and a hold-all type bag or similar containing everything you’ll need like clothing, bike gear, sleeping bag, mattress etc..

 – Where will I park?

-For the start, any long stay car park close to Bristol train station or city centre.
-And for the finish, any long stay in Wallasey/Egremont or in Liverpool city centre itself.
+For the start, any long stay car park close to Liverpool city centre.
+And for the finish, in or close to Edinburgh city centre.
 More precise details and info will be released a bit nearer the time.
 Again, ‘where to park?’ is wholly dependent on where you live or are coming/returning from.